Niles Crane: Relationships

 After Niles and Daphne begin dating, this high degree of infatuation was used to incorporate Jane Leeves' real-life pregnancy and weight gain.
 Daphne feels pressured to live up to the 'perfect' image Niles had imagined; she responds by overeating and gains 60 pounds.
 Leeves' maternity leave was written into the show in an arc where Daphne reaches her breaking point and realizes she needs help for her weight problems, so Niles sends her to a health spa where she can lose weight and receive counseling.
+However, her therapist at the spa told Daphne that her overeating was due to her attempting to live up to Niles's "perfect image", and Frasier points out to Niles that he may not have been in love with Daphne, but at Daphne, focusing only on her virtues and ignoring all her flaws.
+Niles and Daphne then end up insulting each other about their flaws, ending with them kissing passionately.

 Ultimately Niles and Daphne are together one year before Niles proposes in the ninth season.
 The two leave to elope in Reno, Nevada at the end of season 9, after Niles tries to reconcile Daphne's mother and father.
 His plan ends in failure, leaving Daphne in doubt about married life, since her mother and father's marriage ended after 40 years together.
 However, Daphne's father reveals that no matter how many times he tried to get rid of Niles from his pub, Niles kept coming back until he finally agreed to come back to America with him all in an effort to make Daphne happy; an extreme act of love that he himself (Daphne's father) never did for her mother.
 With the sudden realization that Niles's love runs so deep that when he says he'd do anything for her, he literally means it, Daphne goes over to Niles's apartment in the spur of the moment and demands he marry her right then and there, saying, "Because you'd do anything, even put up with my insane family to make me happy.
 Because you traveled half way around the world to make my dreams come true, even the impossible ones.
 And because I can't spend one more second without being your wife, Niles Crane, because I adore you."
 The two then leave in the night to go and find a place to wed.

 The series ends two years into their marriage with the birth of their son, David, who is born at a veterinary clinic.
-A flash-forward scene in an earlier episode reveals that the couple will have two daughters.
+A flash-forward scene in an earlier episode reveals that the couple will have two daughters, however these daughters are not seen, heard or referenced in any way in the later revival series.

-His final line in the series, which he says to Frasier as his brother leaves Seattle, is "I'll miss the coffees."